pushinprod/pushinprod/README.md

 <br/>

 - led codebase migrations
-- use LLMs to migrate deprecated projects and make them compatible
+- use LLMs to migrate deprecated projects and make them compatible with new features

 **other**
 - jumped trampoline, got millions of views, & ranked 3rd in europe ([highlights](https://www.youtube.com/watch?v=Ja3MBfaacwo))